-Thursday, April 28, 2016 (9th day before election day)
+Thursday, April 26, 2018 (9th day before election day)

--Cities and Counties - Weekend Early Voting Hours - Notice Requirement: Last day to post notice on bulletin board used for posting notice of city council or commissioners court, if early voting will be conducted on Sunday, May 1, 2016.
+-Cities and Counties - Weekend Early Voting Hours - Notice Requirement: Last day to post notice on bulletin board used for posting notice of meetings of the governing body, if early voting will be conducted on Sunday, April 29, 2018.
 (Sec.
 85.007).
 Notice must be posted at least 72 hours before early voting begins on a Saturday or Sunday.
-Notice must also be posted to the political subdivision's website, if one is maintained.
+Notice (including the days and hours of early voting) must also be posted to the political subdivision's website, if one is maintained.